Skip to content

 Whether you’re drawn to a manufactured home or prefer a modular home, both offer unique advantages.

-Several Cove Communities in Florida offer high-quality Palm Harbor Homes including Camelot Lakes Village in Sarasota.
-Manufacturers like Palm Harbor Homes are recognized for their expert craftsmanship, modern designs, and advanced building techniques.
-Each living space features a thoughtfully designed floor plan and premium materials, ensuring lasting quality and value.
+Several Cove Communities in Florida offer high-quality Skyline Homes, including Cypress Lakes Village in Lakeland, Florida.
+Manufacturers like Skyline Homes are recognized for their expert construction, modern designs, and advanced building techniques.

 Plus, with flexible financing options, owning your dream home has never been more accessible.
 Most manufactured homes can be financed with the same options as a traditionally built home.